yugasun/site/content/intro/comparisons.md

 -->

+## Serverless vs. SAM

+The Serverless Application Model (SAM) is an extension to CloudFormation within AWS.
+It provides a way to use CloudFormation syntax to define your Serverless Applications, though it can only be used within the AWS ecosystem.

+While SAM reduces the boilerplate of defining your serverless application, the other limitations of CloudFormation still apply.
+The Serverless Framework has a provider-agnostic way to define serverless applications.
+It manages additional aspects of the serverless application lifecycle.
+Finally, it has a broader feature set and larger community of plugins, examples, and guides.

+## Serverless vs. Terraform

+Terraform is an unopinionated cloud deployment tool.
+Specifically, it describes Infrastructure as Code and deploys to multiple clouds and SaaS systems at once.
+It is comparable to CloudFormation but for multiple clouds.

+The Serverless Platform has one strong opinion about how an application is defined, and then is flexible about everything else.
+It facilitates developing and deploying Serverless Applications, abstracting away the boilerplate required to deploy serverless applications.
+It also assists with the packaging and monitoring of your serverless applications.

+Terraform and the Serverless Platform are not mutually exclusive, and can easily be used in tandem.

 ## Serverless vs. Cloud Providers

 Serverless has tooling that eliminates complexity in creating and managing applications that are distributed across the cloud.

 So, the Serverless Platform does not replace your cloud provider.
 Rather, our event-gateway ties together your cloud architecture, while our deployment engine orchestrates deploying applications to various cloud providers and serverless compute services: AWS Lambda, Google Cloud Functions, Microsoft Azure, IBM Cloud Functions.

 ## Serverless vs. Heroku